Blog

 Can I optimize for GEO without changing my entire content strategy?

-GEO builds on your existing SEO work, not replace it.
-Start by restructuring your top 10 pages - move key facts to the first 200 words, break paragraphs into 2-3 sentence chunks, and turn creative headers into explicit questions.
+GEO builds on your existing SEO work, not replaces it.
+Start by restructuring your top 10 pages: move key facts to the first 200 words, break paragraphs into 2-3 sentence chunks, and turn creative headers into explicit questions.
 Add schema markup for FAQ and Organization types.
 The content topics stay the same; you're just reformatting for AI extraction.

 About the author